jentery/mdia200/index.md

 We will also talk about Hwang Dong-hyuk's *Squid Game* (2021), but I am not assigning it for you to watch.
 We'll discuss Angela Haupt's ["You Don’t Like Violence But Want to Watch *Squid Game.* These Tips Can Help"](https://www.washingtonpost.com/lifestyle/2021/10/14/tv-violence-squid-game-watch/) (2021) instead.

+I am also providing you with a [glossary](https://jentery.github.io/mdia200/glossary.html) of terms mentioned during lectures and discussions.
+I will update this glossary for every lecture and encourage you to consult it weekly.

 If this ends up being too much for the term, then we'll cut material or some of it will become optional.

 I'll use the course Brightspace to: